Feeling lightheaded or dizzy after standing up is a fairly common experience.

 There is another condition that can cause lightheadedness upon standing: postural orthostatic tachycardia syndrome (POTS), and its symptoms are not as easily resolved.

-One of the main symptom of POTS, besides palpitations, is lightheadedness, mainly after standing from lying down, because of decreased blood flow to the brain after standing.
+One of the main symptom of POTS, besides palpitations, is lightheadedness, mainly after standing from lying or sitting down, because of decreased blood flow to the brain.

 Other symptoms of POTS can include: